 Running a marathon this summer?
 Or just beginning a new training program?
 The sauna can help!
 The sauna helps acclimate the body to higher heat to better prepare you for a hot or humid race day.
 The high heat also increases production of red blood cells giving you more energy and oxygen for a longer and harder workout.
 And the best part?
 A traditional sauna helps you to recover more quickly after a workout.

 Summer can be chaotic, so escape to the sauna for some peace and quiet.

-The sauna is designed to be enjoyed all summer long, and continuing your sauna routine will lead to nothing but goodness.
+The sauna is designed to be enjoyed all summer long, and continuing your sauna routine will lead to nothing but health and goodness.